Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 Is odor a sign of a serious infection?

-Can antifungal treatment remove the smell?
+Can antifungal treatment eliminate the smell?

 Final Thoughts